 9. Beech Ridge in Scarborough, Maine

-For seventy seasons now, cars have been circling the track at Beech Ridge Motor Speedway.
+For seventy seasons now, cars have been circling the track at Beech Ridge Motor Speedway, one of the most northern NASCAR home tracks on this list.
 While camping is allowed on race weekends at Beech Ridge, campers are limited to very specific timeframes around particular events.
 If you want to linger in the area before or after a race, you’ll probably want to set up camp at other sites near Scarborough, of which you’ll have several to pick.

 Within ten minutes of the track you’ll find Bayley’s Campground and Wassamki Springs Campground.
 There are even more within a twenty-minute radius.